 “There’s this thing I learned on the Internet called the Bielefeld effect,” said a mood-elevated Mr. Wolford in a Gish Gallop telephone interview.
-“It’s where there’s this illusion that some place actually exists.
+“It’s where there’s this illusion that someplace exists.
 People talk about it.
 They even claim to know people there.
 But it’s all fake.
 They’re either part of the conspiracy to keep the hoax alive, or they’re delusional.
-What’s even more interesting, is that this effect has become more pronounced after Hillary Clinton has made a so-called ‘campaign stop’ in the fictitious college town.
-Really interesting.
+What’s even more interesting is that this effect has become more pronounced after Hillary Clinton has made a so-called ‘campaign stop’ in the fictitious college town.
+Interesting.
 Think about how far this conspiracy goes up the chain of command.”

-The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not actually exist, but is an illusion propagated by various Illuminati forces.
-Originally an internet phenomenon, the effect has since spread to other hoax cities like Macon, Georgia.
-To this day German Chancellor Angela Merkel, refers to Bielefeld in her speeches, even though the city doesn’t actually exist.
+The Bielefeld effect, also known as the Bielefeld conspiracy, spread in 1994 on the German Usenet, which claimed that the city of Bielefeld does not exist, but is an illusion propagated by various Illuminati forces.
+Initially an internet phenomenon, the effect has since spread to other hoax cities like Macon, Georgia.
+To this day, German Chancellor Angela Merkel refers to Bielefeld in her speeches, even though the city doesn’t exist.

-“Look,” continued Mr. Wolford, “It’s really simple to prove that Macon doesn’t exist.
+“Look,” continued Mr. Wolford, “It’s straightforward to prove that Macon doesn’t exist.
 All you have to do is answer these three questions.
 Number one.
 Do you know anyone from Macon?
 Two.
 Have you ever been to Macon, Georgia?
 And lastly, number three.
 Do you know anybody who has ever been to Macon?
-And don’t say Hillary Clinton.”
+And don’t say, Hillary Clinton.”

 Gish Gallop reached out to the local community and asked them Mr. Wolford’s three questions.

 “Macon is not a real town!
-Google it and you will find out for yourself!
-I actually lived in Lithonia and drove to where Macon was supposed to be,” said Christopher J. Rushin who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
+Google it, and you will find out for yourself!
+I lived in Lithonia and drove to where Macon was supposed to be,” said Christopher J. Rushin, who currently lives in Grass Valley, “I’ve been ‘there,’ there’s nothing there but trees and houses and people and shit.
 No signs of civilization whatsoever.
-And even if there was such a place, Hillary Clinton would never go there.
+And even if there were such a place, Hillary Clinton would never go there.
 Y’all are kidding me, right?”

 Others were more philosophical about the hoax, maintaining that they might have only dreamed about the city.

 “I’m a truck driver.
 I live in McDonough, and I get many shipments into and out of Macon,” said a Georgia truck driver Greg McKnight, a fact that bolsters his status as a Mossad/CIA operative.
-“As a matter of fact my wife grew up in the Macon/Fort Valley area.
+“My wife grew up in the Macon/Fort Valley area.
 So for you to even state Macon doesn’t exist as a town or city whatever y’all want to call it, makes me believe you are an idiot.
 Or a troll.
 Or a Bernie Sanders supporter.”